 HBO NOW and HBO GO have been active since late last year and through Google's affordable Daydream.
 Users have the chance to enjoy sport, TV and Film in a brave new format.
 Want to understand the way they are delivering VR?
 Check out this billboard/promotional video to get PPV viewers amped for an upcoming boxing match.

 If you lose sight of supermodel Gigi Hadid in BMW's ad, it's probably because you're too distracted by one of the automaker's sexy new M2 sports cars.
 That is the aim anyway in promoting their car with the help of the world famous model, Instagrammer and influencer.
-In this high-speed VR shell game it is your job to keep your eyes on Gigi.
+In this high-speed VR shell game, it is your job to keep your eyes on Gigi.
 Interactive and exciting advertising, hand in hand.

-Coachella promote their world famous music festival with the launch of their new mobile app allowing patrons to enjoy 360° VR video captured at Coachella and also play with AR.
+Coachella promotes their world famous music festival with the launch of their new mobile app allowing patrons to enjoy 360° VR video captured at Coachella and also play with AR.
 The app allows you to relive moments at the Yuma and Sahara Tents, ride the ferris wheel, party with the Do LaB and much more.